The Oldest House in Santa Fe

 Harvey Houses were quite prominent and popular from the 1880s to the 1950s.

-If you head up to the Bell Tower Bar on La Fonda’s rooftop, you will be greeted with superb views of Santa Fe.
-It is the perfect spot to enjoy a drink and take in the high desert sunset.
+If you head up to the Bell Tower Bar on La Fonda’s 5th floor rooftop, you will be greeted with superb views of Santa Fe.
+It is the perfect spot to enjoy a drink and take in the sunset.

 Get there early as it gets packed and you don’t have to wait up to 2 hours!

 I got there at about 4 pm and walked right in.
-When I left, there was a 2-hour wait at about 6 pm (sunset was at 7 pm).
+When I left, there was a 2-hour wait at about 6 pm.

 Discover Fun Tours In Santa Fe, New Mexico!